Research Project Descriptions

 Title: Micromachined Joule-Thomson Cryosurgery Probe

-Graduate Students: Weibin Zhu (ME)
+Graduate Students: Weibin Zhu (EECS)

 Funding Source: NIH